Karim Soltani: ADO Den Haag

-Iraklis Thessaloniki
+Iraklis

-On 23 July 2010 he signed a one-year contract with Super League Greece side Iraklis Thessaloniki.
+On 23 July 2010 he signed a one-year contract with Super League Greece side Iraklis.
 He had contract offers from Brest, Nantes and Lens but he decided to sign for Iraklis as the club's offer was considered by Soltani to be the best both financially and athletically.
 Soltani debuted for Iraklis in the opening day of the 2010–11 season.
 It was a match against Greek club Olympiacos.
 Soltani entered the match as a substitute in the 62nd minute of the match.
 At that time Olympiacos had the lead by 0–1.
 Soltani was an integral part of Iraklis' effort to win the game.
 In the 80th minute he won a penalty, that Bogdan Mara converted into a goal and in the 87th minute he handed an assist to his teammate Vellios to seal Iraklis' 2–1 victory.
 In the second match of the season against Atromitos in Peristeri Stadium he, again, came in as a substitute in the 67th minute.
 The match ended 1–1 with Soltani scoring his first goal for the club in the 89th minute helping Iraklis to an away draw.
 Also he netted his second goal and gave Iraklis Thessaloniki the lead at sixth match day at home draw 1–1 against Panserraikos.

-Aris Thessaloniki
+Aris

 In summer of 2011, Soltani joined Aris, getting number 7.
 He made excellent appearances during friendly games, also scoring against Peniarol.
 He scored his first official goal against Panthrakikos FC, for the Greek Cup on 22 December 2011.